Losant/losant-docs/docs/workflows/data/allen-bradley-read.md

+---
+flowclass:
-flowclass: Edge 1.4.0
+  - Edge 1.4.0
-description: Learn more about the Losant Allen-Bradley: Read Node.
+description: 'Learn more about the Losant Allen-Bradley: Read Node.'
+---

 # Allen-Bradley: Read